 Household sizes in British Columbia and throughout the CVRD decreased from 2006 to 2016.
-Household sizes in electoral area G are slightly smaller (at 2.2 people per household) compared to those in the CVRD as a region (2.3 people per household).
-Average household size has decreased slightly from 2.3 in 2006 to 2.2 in 2016, in line with change across the CVRD as a region.
+Household sizes in electoral area H are slightly smaller (at 2.2 people per household) compared to those in the CVRD as a region (2.3 people per household).
+Average household size has decreased slightly from 2.3 in 2006 to 2.2 in 2016, in line with the change across the CVRD.